DariuszPorowski/AzureDevWorkshop/README.md

 ```

 ## Support
-Support for the project does not exist :grinning:, but you can submit a bug report, an idea request or participate in discussions through GitHub Issue Tracker.
+Support for the project does not exist :grinning:, but you can submit a bug, an issue, an idea request through [GitHub Issue Tracker](https://aka.ms/AzureDevWorkshop/Issues).

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License
-The extension is licensed under the MIT License (MIT), see [license](./LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for rights and limitations.